The Psychological Trap that Leads to Bad Investing Decisions

 - The same person can behave in both risk-averse and risk-seeking ways, depending on the situation.

 - When a risky choice leads to gains, people prefer certainty over quantity.
-If Fred buys 100 shares of a penny stock and they go up, he’s very likely to sell quickly.
+If Fred buys $100 of a low-cost asset and it rises, he’s very likely to sell quickly.

 - When a risky choice leads to losses, people tend to hold on longer and hope for a way to avoid losses.
-If Fred’s 100 shares of penny stock drop in value, he’s unlikely to sell because he’s hoping they’ll somehow go back up.
+If Fred’s $100 gamble drops in value, he’s unlikely to sell because he’s hoping they’ll somehow go back up.

 Sometimes, people even “double down” on risky bets when they’re already in the red.
 That’s the sunk cost fallacy at work: basically, you feel that the money you’ve already spent justifies spending even more, even on a lost cause.